brege/brege.org/content/post/les-miserables-graph-search/index.md

 You can continue to search for new node members in the search bar (which has a rudimentary autofill that's a straight json query) and clicking on them will add them to the builder.
+Simultaneously, the graph will reduce to a graph containing only all nodes with edges linked to nodes in the builder.

 Items can be removed from the builder either by clicking the little builder tabs or re-clicking the node.
 Clearing the builder bar completely will redraw the whole graph.